Palestinian Islamic Jihad

 Palestinian Islamic Jihad (PIJ) is a Palestinian Islamist terrorist group sponsored by Iran and Syria.
 Founded in 1979 as an offshoot of the Egyptian Muslim Brotherhood, PIJ is the second-largest terrorist group in Gaza today (after Hamas).
 PIJ is dedicated to eradicating Israel and establishing an autonomous Islamic Palestinian state in the lands currently comprising Israel, the West Bank, and Gaza.
 PIJ believes that the land of Palestine is consecrated for Islam, that Israel usurped Palestine, and, therefore, that Israel is an affront to God and Islam and that Palestine’s re-conquest is a holy task.
 PIJ’s primary sponsor is Iran, which has provided the group with millions of dollars in direct funding, as well as training and weapons.
 PIJ has partnered with Iranian- and Syrian-sponsored Hezbollah in carrying out joint operations.

-Ideology and Tactics
+Ideology and Activities

-Iranian Material and Financial Support of PIJ’s Violent Activities
+Iranian Support of PIJ’s Violent Activities